PaulSudarshan/digital-garden/docs/coursera/coursera-dl/4-Convolutional-Neural-Networks/Readme.md

     		}
     ```

-  - In practice we use logistic regression for `pc`, log likely hood loss for classes, and squared error for the bounding box.
+  - In practice we use logistic regression loss for `pc`, log likely hood loss for classes, and squared error for the bounding box.

 ### Landmark Detection